fulldecent/html-proofer-mailto_awesome/README.md

 ## How do I use it

-Follow the same instructions as for any html-proofer custom class.
-(LINK TO NEW HTML-PROOFER WIKI PAGE WITH THIS INFORMATION.)
+Follow the same instructions as for any [html-proofer custom class](https://github.com/gjtorikian/html-proofer/wiki/Extensions-(custom-classes)).

-Our ruby gemp is [html-proofer-mailto_awesome](https://rubygems.org/gems/html-proofer-mailto_awesome)
+Our ruby gem is [html-proofer-mailto_awesome](https://rubygems.org/gems/html-proofer-mailto_awesome)

-1. Create a Gemspec file like the following and add it to your project
+1. Add new dependency to your Ruby project

-       Gem
-       Gem
+    In Gemfile:

+         gem 'html-proofer-mailto_awesome'

+    Or in your .gemspec:

+         Gem::Specification.new do |s|
+             ...
+             s.add_runtime_dependency 'html-proofer-mailto_awesome'
+         end

 2. Create a Rakefile like the following and add it to your project

-       Rake
-       Rake
+       task :default => [:test]

+       desc 'run Rspec specs'
+       task :test do
+         sh 'rspec spec'
+       end

 3. Run `bundle install`